tamagui/tamagui/next.md

 inbox

+- Card component minor glitch: border flickers on animation end
+- I'm seeing an issue where setting multiline=true on Input results in broken colors when switching between light & dark themes (doesn't use specified text color).
+- instead of validStyleProps use validNONStyleProps
+    - that way for web all style props pass through automatically
+    - also likely smaller bundle size (smart detect `onX`)
 - lighthouse score ci
 - move much logic from withTamgui into TamaguiPlugin
 - TestFontTokensInVariants types not autocompleting in variants... but showing properly on hover/type property